scottrlarson/profession/content/services/data/recovery.md

 +++

-If you accidentally deleted / wiped data by user error I can usually recover that data.
+If you accidentally deleted / wiped data by user error or your disk failed / crashed I can usually recover that data.
 I offer a recovery guarantee you only pay if I can recover the data you need.

 ## Supported Storage Devices